Physician and Outpatient Coding Scenarios

 Key Takeaways

-• Physician coding often focuses on professional services, while outpatient facility coding also captures facility resources.
+• Physician (professional) coding reports provider work; outpatient facility coding also captures facility resources, supplies, and devices.

-• First-listed diagnosis selection in outpatient coding is based on the reason for the encounter and official guidelines.
+• Outpatient first-listed diagnosis is the main reason for the encounter per ICD-10-CM Section IV guidelines.

 Physician Versus Outpatient Facility Focus